Why we are engaging with Falkirk Council (Falkirk)

 - review the information Falkirk provides about its homelessness service;

 - meet with Falkirk to discuss its homelessness service and decide whether we require any additional assurance;

-Falkirk must provide us with the following annual regulatory returns and alert us to notifiable events as appropriate:
+Falkirk must provide us with the following annual regulatory returns:

 - Annual Assurance Statement; and